-Moderate, mitigated to Low: Rabies posed a year-round moderate risk.
+Moderate, mitigated to Low: Unmitigated health risk to U.S. personnel was moderate year round.
 Occurrence in local animals was well above U.S. levels due to the lack of organized control programs.
 Dogs were the primary reservoir of rabies in Iraq, and a frequent source of human exposure.
-In June 2008, the New Jersey Health department in the United States reported a confirmed case of rabies in a mixed-breed dog recently imported from Iraq.
+In June 2008, the New Jersey Health department in The United States reported a confirmed case of rabies in a mixed-breed dog recently imported from Iraq.
 Rabies is transmitted by exposure to the virus-laden saliva of an infected animal, typically through bites, but could occur from scratches contaminated with the saliva.
 No cases of rabies acquired in Iraq have been identified in U.S. Service Members to date.
 The vast majority (>99%) of persons who develop rabies disease will do so within a year after a risk exposure, there have been rare reports of individuals presenting with rabies disease up to six years or more after their last known risk exposure.
 Mitigation strategies included command emphasis of CENTCOM GO 1C, reduction of animal habitats, active pest management programs, and timely treatment of feral animal scratches/bites.